 SIAM Fellows Program

-Nominations for the 2018 Class of SIAM Fellows are open until November 6.
+Nominations for the 2018 Class of SIAM Fellows are now closed.
+The new class will be announced March 30, 2018.
 You can create a nomination at nominatefellows.siam.org.

 ***Please note that some changes went into effect as of 2016.***